Community Tracing Collaborative overview

-If you are staying at home during the isolation period, the MA COVID team member or local board of health representative will also discuss any needs you may have and may connect you with a care resource coordinator who will help you get the support you need.
-Throughout your illness, a MA COVID team member or your local board of health will check in to monitor your symptoms and needs.
+If you are staying at home during the isolation period, the MA COVID team member or local health department representative will also discuss any needs you may have and may connect you with a care resource coordinator who will help you get the support you need.
+Throughout your illness, a MA COVID team member or your local health department will check in to monitor your symptoms and needs.

 Why community tracing matters

 Although social distancing has been proven effective in slowing the spread of the virus, there is more that we can do to take care of each other.
 With contact tracing in place, we can track the spread and reduce additional exposure to others by encouraging testing, supporting quarantine and social distancing.
 Many people who have COVID-19 don’t show any symptoms and don’t realize that they may be spreading the virus.
 So, if you get a call keep your family and friends safe by answering the call.
-We are all in this together and by sharing information and listening to the direction of the Community Tracing Collaborative and your local board of health, we can spread the word to stop the virus.
+We are all in this together and by sharing information and listening to the direction of the Community Tracing Collaborative and your local health department, we can spread the word to stop the virus.

 About your privacy

 The confidentiality of your private information is protected by Massachusetts law.
 It will only be used to help the Commonwealth respond to and prevent cases of an infectious disease.
 We will not release your name to anyone with whom you’ve been in contact.